Mastering spelling punctuation and grammar

-KS3/4 Mastering spelling punctuation and grammar is a comprehensive SPaG pack containing resources, worksheets and activities designed to help students master the essentials of SPaG and get them GCSE-ready.
+KS3/4 Mastering spelling punctuation and grammar is a comprehensive SPaG teaching pack designed to help students master the essentials of SPaG and get them GCSE-ready.

 Mastering spelling, punctuation and grammar contains:

 - curriculum mapping and guidance for teachers along with further reading and/or useful links and references

 - over 150 pages of worksheets, resources and activities

 - spelling strategies, punctuation rules and grammar games to make the learning stick